Lake Constance: History

-Lake Constance was formed by the Rhine Glacier during the ice age and is a Zungenbecken or tongue lake.
+Lake Constance was formed by the Rhine Glacier during the Quaternary glaciation ice age and is a Zungenbecken or Tongue lake.
 After the end of the last glacial period, about 10,000 years ago, the Obersee and Untersee still formed a single lake.
 The downward erosion of the High Rhine caused the lake level to gradually sink and a sill, the Konstanzer Schwelle, to emerge.

 The Rhine, the Bregenzer Ach, and the Dornbirner Ach carry sediments from the Alps to the lake, thus gradually decreasing the depth and reducing the extension of the lake in the southeast.

-In antiquity the two lakes had different names; later, for reasons which are unknown, they came to have the same name.
+In antiquity, the two lakes had different names; later, for reasons which are unknown, they came to have the same name.

 In the 19th century, there were five different local time zones around Lake Constance.
 Constance, belonging to the Grand Duchy of Baden, adhered to Karlsruhe time, Friedrichshafen used the time of the Duchy of Württemberg, in Lindau, the Bavarian Munich time was observed, and Bregenz used Prague time, while the Swiss shore used Berne time.
 One would have needed to travel only 46 km to visit five time zones.
 Given the amount of trade and traffic over Lake Constance, this led to serious confusion.
 Public clocks in harbors used three different clock faces, depending on the destinations offered by the boat companies.
 In 1892, all German territories used CET, the Austrian railways had already introduced CET the previous year and Switzerland followed in 1894.
 Because traffic timetables had not been yet updated, CET became the sole valid time around and on Lake Constance in 1895.